 You may purchase only one share of Class P Common Stock.
 Therefore, your investment in this Offering is limited to $750.

 You may fund your Folio account any time before CCHN holds a closing of the Offering.
-CCHN anticipates holding an initial closing of the Offering prior to the closing of the joint venture transaction (the “Joint Venture”) with Centene Corporation and the North Carolina Medical Society described in the Offering Circular dated March 6, 2018 (the “Offering Circular”).
-The closing of the Joint Venture is expected to occur in September 2018.
+CCHN anticipates holding an initial closing of the Offering prior to the closing of the joint venture transaction (the “Joint Venture”) with Centene Corporation and the North Carolina Medical Society described in the Offering Circular Supplement No. 1 dated September 27, 2018 to the Offering Circular qualified on May 29, 2018 (collectively, the “Offering Circular”).
+The closing of the Joint Venture is expected to occur in after February 4, 2019.
 After the Joint Venture closes, CCHN anticipates holding additional closings of the Offering on a quarterly basis.
 CCHN intends to publish the date of each closing of the Offering in advance on its website at www.cch-network.com/invest-in-cchn.html.

 Yes.
 You may revoke your subscription at any time before the closing of the Offering for which you have subscribed.
 If you have not revoked your subscription and we accept your subscription, the funds in your account will be delivered to us on the closing date of the Offering.
 If you revoke your subscription or we do not accept your subscription on the closing date of the Offering, no funds will be provided to us and will stay in your Folio account.